 \subsection{The Deep Operator Network}

 To approximate the \textit{local} solution operator, we draw inspiration from successful strategies used in the numerical analysis of partial differential equations~\cite{iserles2009first}.
-That is, we approximate the solution operator using a \textit{trainable} linear representation.
-In particular, the coefficients of the trainable linear representation will process the inputs~$x(t_n)$ and $\tilde{y}^n_m$, and the corresponding basis functions will process location points~$h_n$ within the output function domain~$[0,h]$.
-Such a linear model will lead to a novel multi-output \textit{Deep Operator Network} (DeepONet)~$G_\theta$, with a vector of trainable parameters~$\theta \in \mathbb{R}^p$.
-DeepONet consists of \textit{two} neural networks (see Figure~\ref{fig:DeepONet}): the \textit{Branch} Net and the \textit{Trunk} Net.
+Specifically, we aim to approximate the solution operator using a \textit{trainable} linear representation.
+In this approach, the coefficients of the trainable linear representation will process the inputs $x(t_n)$ and $\tilde{y}^n_m$, while the corresponding basis functions will process location points $h_n$ within the output function domain $[0,h]$.
+Such a linear model will lead to a novel multi-output \textit{Deep Operator Network} (DeepONet) $G_\theta$, with a vector of trainable parameters $\theta \in \mathbb{R}^p$.
+Our DeepONet is composed of \textit{two} neural networks: the \textit{Branch} Net and the \textit{Trunk} Net (see Fig.~\ref{fig:DeepONet}).